2025–2026 Iran–United States negotiations

-On April 12, 2025, Iran and the United States began a series of negotiations aimed at reaching a nuclear peace agreement, following a letter from President Donald Trump to Supreme Leader Ali Khamenei.
-Trump set a two-month (60 day) deadline for Iran to reach an agreement.
-After the deadline passed without an agreement, Israel attacked Iran and thereby ignited a full-scale war between the two countries.
+In 2025 and 2026, Iran and the United States began a series of negotiations aimed at reaching a nuclear peace agreement, following a letter from US president Donald Trump to Iranian supreme leader Ali Khamenei, setting a 60-day deadline for Iran to reach an agreement.
+After the deadline passed without an agreement in June 2025, Israel launched airstrikes against Iran, starting the Twelve-Day War.
+As of 28 June 2026, there were three rounds of talks before the Islamabad talks that led to the Islamabad Memorandum, and two rounds of technical talks.

-The first round of high level-meetings was held in Oman on April 12, 2025, led by U.S. Special Envoy Steve Witkoff and Iranian Foreign Minister Abbas Araghchi.
-At the time, both the Iranian Foreign Minister and the White House said that the discussions held were described as being constructive.
-The second round of Omani-mediated talks took place in Rome on April 19, 2025, again with indirect discussions between Witkoff and Araghchi.
-This was followed by a third high-level round in Muscat around a week later, and an expert-level meeting to develop a framework for a possible nuclear agreement, led by Michael Anton for the U.S. and by Majid Takht-Ravanchi for Iran.
+The first round was held in Oman on April 12, 2025, led by US special envoy Steve Witkoff and Iranian foreign minister Abbas Araghchi.
+A second round of Omani-mediated talks took place in Rome on April 19, 2025, again between Witkoff and Araghchi.
+This was followed by a third round in Muscat around a week later; an expert-level meeting to develop a framework for a possible nuclear agreement was led by Michael Anton for the US and by Majid Takht-Ravanchi for Iran.

-The US military has been building up its presence in the Middle East as the threat of war escalates.
+The US military had been building up its presence in the Middle East as the threat of war escalated.
 US bases throughout the region accommodate approximately 50,000 American troops.
-As part of the peace proposals, Iran offered to build at least 19 additional reactors, suggesting that contracts for these projects could help revive the struggling U.S. nuclear industry.
-Araghchi's planned speech announcing this, however, was cancelled.
+As part of the peace proposals, Iran proposed building at least 19 additional reactors, suggesting that American involvement in these projects could help revitalize the US nuclear industry.
+A planned address by Araghchi to formally announce this proposal was ultimately cancelled.

-On May 27, Trump said both sides were close to finalizing the talks, with strong inspections.
-Araghchi stated he was unsure whether a deal was imminent, while Khamenei advisor Shamkhani said Trump's desired control over the Iranian nuclear program was a "fantasy".
-Israel has reportedly threatened to preemptively attack Iranian nuclear installations with potential forewarning.
-On May 31, the IAEA reported that Iran had amassed a record amount of military-grade enriched uranium.
+On May 27, Trump said both sides were close to finalizing an agreement involving strong inspections.
+Araghchi stated he was unsure whether a deal was imminent, while Khamenei's advisor, Ali Shamkhani, dismissed Trump's desired control over the Iranian nuclear program as a "fantasy".
+Israel reportedly threatened to preemptively attack Iranian nuclear installations, although this was denied by Benjamin Netanyahu.
+On May 31, the International Atomic Energy Agency (IAEA) reported that Iran had amassed a record amount of military-grade enriched uranium.
 On June 11, US embassies in Iraq and other Arab states began to evacuate personnel in response to Iranian threats on American bases.
 The Houthis threatened retaliation against the United States should an attack be launched on Iran.
-President Trump was reportedly provided a range of options for an attack on Iran by CENTCOM.
+President Trump was reportedly provided with a range of options for an attack on Iran by CENTCOM.
 The UK issued a threat advisory for ships in the Persian Gulf.
-The IAEA declared Iran in breach of its non-proliferation obligations on June 12.
+On June 12, the IAEA declared Iran in breach of its non-proliferation obligations.